 Where to Find Help

-Municipalities are welcome to use VLCT’s Consults on Call service to discuss potential funding sources for a project or for project development advice.
-Each call is an appointment in which VLCT narrows funding opportunities to the ones that pertain most to the project in question, saving the municipality's time and resources.
+Municipalities are welcome to use VLCT’s Ask a Project Pro service to discuss potential funding sources for a project or for project development advice.
+Through this service, VLCT narrows funding opportunities to those most pertinent to a project, saving municipalities time and resources.
 We also provide coaching for project development and grant management.